null

 Step right up, beer enthusiasts!
 Get ready to embark on a brewing adventure with our Bigger Henny Saison Beer Kit.
 This isn't just a beer kit, it's your ticket to creating a masterpiece that will tantalize your taste buds and impress your friends.

 Your journey begins with 6 lbs. of Pilsen Light Dry Malt Extract.
 This is the backbone of your brew, providing a light, crisp base that allows the other flavors to shine.
-Next, you'll add 2 lbs. of Light Malt Extract, enhancing the body of your beer and adding a touch of sweetness that balances the bitterness of the hops.
+Next, you'll add 2 lbs. of Wheat Malt Extract, enhancing the body of your beer and adding a touch of sweetness that balances the bitterness of the hops.

 But we're just getting started.
 You'll also be adding 1 lb. of Light Candi Sugar.
 This Belgian specialty ingredient contributes to the beer's high alcohol content while also imparting a subtle, smooth sweetness.